kumahq/kuma/docs/madr/decisions/038-meshmetric-profiles.md

 Chosen option: "Base profiles on expert knowledge, external dashboards and our grafana dashboards" with:
 - implementation in kuma-dp because it's dynamically configurable
 - profiles being additive
+- user defined profiles not implemented now (we push this to the future if needed)
 - manual escape hatches using include/exclude
-- start with 3 profiles all, default (golden+dashboards), none and extend if needed
+- start with 3 profiles all, basic (golden+dashboards), none and extend if needed with `basic` being the default profile
 - start with profiles embedded in MeshMetric, we can move them out in the future

 It provides a good mix of inputs (our recommended metrics, others recommended metrics, expert knowledge).